 The keyword msg gives textual information about the signature and the possible alert.

 msg: "some description";

 msg:"ATTACK-RESPONSES 403 Forbidden"; msg:"ET EXPLOIT SMB-DS DCERPC PnP bind attempt";

-It is a convention that msg is always the first keyword of a signature.
+msg is made the first keyword in the signature.

 The following characters must be escaped inside the msg:

 4.2.2. sid (signature ID)¶

 The keyword sid gives every signature its own id.
 This id is stated with a number.
 The format of sid is:

 sid is provided as the last keyword (or second-to-last if there is a